Harshita-Batra-1/Classification/README.md

 6) VGG-16

-Changing last layer of base model to increase accuracy using sequential
+Changing last layer of base model to increase accuracy using sequential - FINE TUNING

 Split data using Keras IDG API